andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Make them see the value of doing DDD - Lot of it was plain old solutionising but as I used models to explain and demonstrate this, the teams were able to relate the implementation to the abstract.
 They were slowly warming up to it.

+Domain distillation e.g. ATCM - overly complex solution of what is supposed to be a simple process. this is because the team had no visibility beyond their part of the process.
+This is because they implemented what turned out to be a typical Process Manger's job into their core process.
+It became very difficult to untangle from it, at one point we even considered scraping the whole thing and build it from the start.

+There are many ways to skin cat - what you built may not be the perfect way of building, but as long it is one of the ways that is based on a domain model, then it is unlikely to fall over.
+It is a WIN!
+E.g. We could have had an orchestration service which replicates the physical world of sorting out different types of prosecution notice and forward it to appropriate court context or have the case land in the correct context depending on the type and then let the natural court process take it course as the case goes for referral to higher jurisdiction atcm->mag->crown.

 Context maps can be drawn in variosu ways - i used them to even show the end to end process flow with the bounded contexts clearly marking the point where the responsibility is handed over to another party.
 This made it easier for the teams to undestand to see where they are in the big picture.

 These modelling sessions brought out new bounded contexts like Defence into the picture, merged contexts such as Mags and crown which were separate legacy systems but noethless the same busiess process.
 Because of the two legacy system they had pretty much diverged in the real world as well (but no reason why they should be different in fact).
 Potential to change the real business process as a result.